mizu.js

 • The syntax for keys constraints is defined as follows:

-• Multiple key combinations can be specified by separating them with a comma , (e.g. @keypress.keys[ctrl+space,shift+space]).
+• Separate multiple combinations with a comma , (e.g., @keypress.keys[ctrl+space,shift+space]).

 • alt for "Alt".